-Grouper-all others 🛦 R Included within 5 per person per day grouper aggregate bag limit.
-Includes: coney, graysby, misty, red hind, rock hind, snowy, tiger, yellowedge Hogfish R 🔺 12" fork 5 per person per day Mackerel-king 🛦 R 24" fork 2 per person per day Bag limit in Gulf-Atlantic fishery reduced to 1 when federal waters are closed to all harvest.
-Call FWC for details.
-Mackerel-Spanish 🛦 R 12" fork 10 per person per day Transfer of Spanish mackerel to other vessels at sea is prohibited.
-Mullet-striped or black R February 1-August 31, 50 per person per day, maximum 100 per vessel September 1-January 31, 50 per person or per vessel, whichever is less.
+Grouper-all others Included within 5 per person per day grouper aggregate bag limit.
+Includes: coney, graysby, misty, red hind, rock hind, snowy, tiger, yellowedge Hogfish 🛦 12" fork 5 per person per day Mackerel-king ▲ 24" fork 2 per person per day Bag limit in Gulf-Atlantic fishery reduced to 1 when federal waters are closed to all harvest.
+Call BME for details.
+Mackerel-Spanish ▲ 12" fork 15 per person per day Transfer of Spanish mackerel to other vessels at sea is prohibited.
+Mullet-striped or black 水老水 February 1-August 31, 50 per person per day, maximum 100 per vessel September 1-January 31, 50 per person or per vessel, whichever is less.
+Contact BME for additional restrictions in Pinellas & Charlotte counties.
 Oysters 3" June, July, August in Dixie, Wakulla, and Levy counties July, August, September in all other areas.
-2 bags per person or vessel, whichever is less per day Apalachicola Bay has summer and winter seasons/areas.
+2 bags per person or vessel, whichever is less per day 1 bag = 60 lbs or two 5 gal. buckets (whole in shell) Apalachicola Bay has summer and winter seasons/areas.
 Harvest from approved shellfish areas only.
-Call 1-877-304-4024 for allowable harvesting areas.
-Permit 🛦 R Not less than 10" or more than 20" fork 10 per person per day aggregate May possess one over 20".
-Sale prohibited for permit more than 20".
-Pompano 🛦 R Not less than 10" or more than 20" fork 10 per person per day aggregate May possess one over 20".
-Sale prohibited for pompano more than 20".
-Pompano-African 🛦 R Not less than 24" fork 2 fish per person or per vessel per day, whichever is less Hook & line gear only.
-Red drum ▲ (redfish) Not less than 18" or more than 27" l per person per day Gigging, spearing, snatching prohibited.
-Red porgy 🔺 14" Atlantic Closed-Atlantic 5 per person per day - Atlantic Atlantic red porgy closed until further notice.
-Scallops-bay September 11 - June 30 2 gallons whole or 1 pint meat per person per day, no more than 10 gallons whole or 1⁄2 gallon meat per vessel anytime Harvest allowed only in state waters of the Gulf of Mexico north of latitude 29°17'2" north (from the south bank of the mouth of the Suwannee River to near channel marker 21 westward to the outer limits of state waters).
-Sea bass-black 🔺 10" 20 per person per day - Atlantic Shad 10 aggregate per person per day American, Alabama, and hickory are part of aggregate limit.
+Go to www.floridaaquaculture.com for allowable harvesting areas.
+Permit & Pompano 🛦 🌣 Not less than 10" or more than 20" fork 10 per person per day aggregate of permit and pompano May possess one over 20" of either permit or pompano.
+Gigging, spearing, snatching prohibited.
+Pompano, African ▲ ◆ Not less than 24" fork 2 fish per person or per vessel per day, whichever is less Hook & line gear only.
+Red drum ▲ ◆ ❖ (redfish) Not less than 18" or more than 27" 1 per person per day Gigging, spearing, snatching prohibited.
+Red porgy ▲ ◆ 14" Atlantic l per person per day - Atlantic Scallops-bay September 11 - June 30 2 gallons whole or 1 pint meat per person per day, no more than 10 gallons whole or 1⁄2 gallon meat per vessel anytime Harvest allowed only in state waters of the Gulf of Mexico north of latitude 29°17'2" north (from the south bank of the mouth of the Suwannee River to near channel marker 21 westward to the outer limits of state waters).
+Sea bass-black ▲ ◆ 10" 20 per person per day - Atlantic Shad 10 aggregate per person per day American, Alabama, and hickory are part of aggregate limit.
 Hook and line gear only.
-Shark Ac Ar Ar 1 per person or 2 per vessel per day, whichever is less The practice of finning and filleting at sea prohibited.
-No harvest of sawfish, basking and whale shark or spotted eagle rays.
-Sheepshead 🛦 R 12" 15 per person per day Shrimp April and May closed to Nassau, Duval, St. Johns, Putnam, Flagler, and Clay counties 5 gallons head on per person or per vessel per day, whichever is less Must be landed in a whole condition.
-Contact FWC for closed areas.
+Shark l per person or 2 per vessel per day, whichever is less The practice of finning and filleting at sea prohibited.
+See list below for protected species.
+Sheepshead 🛦 🌣 12" 15 per person per day Measured from the most forward point of the head to the rear center edge of the tail.
+Shrimp April and May closed to Nassau, Duval, St. Johns, Putnam, Flagler, and Clay counties 5 gallons head on per person or per vessel per day, whichever is less Must be landed in a whole condition.
+Contact BME for closed areas.